everscale-org/docs/src/develop/integrate/tutorial/add-everscale-to-your-exchange.md

     $ ./deploy.sh 2>&1 | tee ./deploy.log

-**Note:** the log generated by this command will be located in the TON-OS-DApp-Server/scripts/ folder and can be useful for troubleshooting.
+**Note:** the log generated by this command will be located in the `TON-OS-DApp-Server/scripts/` folder and can be useful for troubleshooting.

 ## Setting up Deposit Account

-Currently we can recommend the formally verified SafeMultisig contract for use in deposit accounts.
+Currently we can recommend the formally verified [SafeMultisig](../../smart-contract/multisignature-wallet.md) contract for use in deposit accounts.
 It is well tested and secure, supports multiple custodians, and can be set up to require several independent signatures for any transfers.
 However it has certain limitations, that may prove problematic for exchanges: it is not possible to send tokens transfers in batches to multiple addresses.

 If this functionality is required, you can develop a contract with the needed capabilities or get one developed by someone in the Everscale community.

 ### Using command line tool

-TONOS-CLI, the command line tool for the Everscale blockchain, allows to deploy any smart contracts to the blockchain, call all contract methods, sign transactions, and generally manage an account.
+[TONOS-CLI](https://github.com/tonlabs/tonos-cli), the command line tool for the Everscale blockchain, allows to deploy any smart contracts to the blockchain, call all contract methods, sign transactions, and generally manage an account.

 TONOS-CLI has versions for Linux, Windows and Mac.

-It supports the EVER OS cloud and DApp server-based approaches both.
+It supports the Evercloud and DApp server-based approaches both.

 **1. Install TONOS-CLI**

-You can use EVERDEV to install the latest version of TONOS-CLI:
+You can use [EVERDEV](../../tools/everdev/overview.md) to install the latest version of TONOS-CLI:

     everdev tonos-cli install